volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 teaser: Each application must be automatically tested to ensure that everything works as intended and that the new features can be delivered without destroying the existing ones.
-Without testing, the functioning of your application is a matter of pure luck.
+Without testing, the functioning of your application is a matter of pure luck...
 date: 2020-09-12T22:42:06.499Z
 ---
 Each application must be automatically tested to ensure that everything works as intended and that the new features can be delivered without destroying the existing ones.